rak-n-rok/Krake/docs/dev/tosca.rst

 ==============

 The TOSCA template or CSAR archive should be composed on the client side.
-Then the client sends the request for the creation or updating application together with the TOSCA template (YAML file or URL) or CSAR URL.
+Then the client sends the request for the creation or update of an application together with the TOSCA template (YAML file or URL) or CSAR URL.
-Krake API validates the TOSCA template or CSAR file suffixes when the URL is used for the TOSCA template or CSAR archive definition.
-When the TOSCA template is defined by the YAML file the parsing and validation are performed by Krake API (using tosca-parser_).
+The Krake API validates the TOSCA template or CSAR file suffixes depending on the used URL.
+When the TOSCA template is defined with a YAML file, parsing and validation are performed by Krake API (using the tosca-parser_).
-After validation, the live cycle of the application is the same as a regular one (defined by Kubernetes manifest) except for the point when the TOSCA template or CSAR archive is translated to the Kubernetes manifest in Kubernetes Application Controller.
-Kubernetes Application Controller is responsible for the translation of TOSCA/CSAR to Kubernetes manifests.
-If that is happening the application has a state **TRANSLATING**.
+After validation, the life cycle of the application is the same as a regular one (defined by Kubernetes manifest) except for the translation of the TOSCA template or CSAR archive into a Kubernetes manifest inside of the Kubernetes Application Controller.
+The controller is responsible for the translation of TOSCA/CSAR to Kubernetes manifests.
+During this process, the application will in the **TRANSLATING** state.

 The workflow of this process can be seen in the following figure: